-Carrot juice is extracted from whole carrots and extremely nutritious.
+Carrot juice is extracted from whole carrots and is extremely nutritious.

-Here are 8 impressive benefits of carrot juice.
+Here are eight impressive benefits of carrot juice.

 Carrot juice is low in calories and carbs while packing numerous nutrients.
-One cup (240 mL) contains (
+One cup (236 grams) contains (

 - Protein: 2 grams

 - Fat: less than 1 gram

 - Vitamin A (as provitamin A): 251% of the Daily Value (DV)

 The main carotenoid in carrot juice is beta carotene, which is responsible for carrots’ orange color.
 Your body converts it into the antioxidant vitamin A.

 Carrot juice is loaded with vitamin A and is high in vitamins C and K. It also contains plant compounds called carotenoids, which act as antioxidants.